“CHANGE THE CONDITIONS and you will cross that line. The line that you said you wouldn’t cross” -Joe Hunt, Billionaire Boys Club (1987)

 Made as a television movie in 1987, you will find yourself checking your sanity every time Joe speaks a word.
 Scenes perfectly manifest his tenacity to be second to no one.
 From a nerd debater in high school to a splendid brain washer founding the BBC.
 This definitely is a movie that triggers Morality Check of a closer’s sales persistence.
 When does persistence decoy a sinful greediness?
 Lot of closing skills to learn.
 I had a long list while watching.
 Did he really killed for an immense wealth?
 As to my verdict?
 Well, there are no absolutes.
 There are no black and no white.
 Just shades.Watch it Now.

 “You won power over a person through the knowledge of two things, Joe explained: One was what they wanted, the other was what they feared.”

 1. Door to Door (2002), played by William H. Macy

 That line from Bill’s acceptance speech being Watkin’s Salesman of the Year in 1989 maybe too simple, but when you’ll reach that scene while watching, you’ll find your tears like dewdrop per second.
-Both this TV movie and the array of documentaries featuring Bill really make me extremely vulnerable.
+Both this TV movie and the array of documentaries featuring Bill really makes me extremely vulnerable.
 Bill Porter indeed is the only of his sales persistence caliber.
 He has Cerebral Palsy.
-He is a Salesman.
+He is a top Salesman.
 Legendary.

 These are compressed version of the circumstances these closers had.
 A reel from the real struggles for the sake of the art of motion picture.
 You might have been once like Chris, Bill or Joe.
-You may will be like either of them in the future, or yet your kind of persistence is even stronger than their’s which the world haven’t known yet.
+You may be like any of them in the future, or yet your kind of persistence is even stronger than their’s which the world haven’t known yet.